flash4syth/provo-meetup/OCT_10_2016/README.md

 # Sum Square Difference

-For the following exercises, first become familiar with the documentation on the Enum.reduce function (https://hexdocs.pm/elixir/Enum.html) The sum of the squares of the first ten natural numbers is,
+To do the following exercises, first become familiar with the documentation on the Enum.reduce function (https://hexdocs.pm/elixir/Enum.html)

+The sum of the squares of the first ten natural numbers is,

 * 1^2 + 2^2 + ... + 10^2 = 385